 I’m Lewis, I'm a 33-year-old fitness enthusiast from Devon, originally from London.
 I am a proud father to my daughter Ruby who recently turned 9 years old; I am however, a father to two other babies, not with us today.

 Before 2010 I am sad to say, baby loss was a subject I knew very little about, to me it was an extremely rare occurrence and something you only ever heard about when it was a news topic – which was also rare.
-Fast forward to the middle of 2010 and I then realized just how shockingly common it actually is, my partner at the time and I lost our son, during the second trimester.
+Fast forward to the middle of 2010 and I then realised just how shockingly common it actually is, my partner at the time and I lost our son, during the second trimester.

 Why did this happen to us, what did we ever do wrong to deserve this?